 This measure proposes alternate pathways to existing prescriptive requirements for electric equipment rather than mandatory or prescriptive requirements for all multifamily buildings.
-Cost analysis is not required because the measure does not change baseline
+Cost analysis is not required because the measure does not change baseline level of stringency.
+The Statewide CASE Team has provided information about the cost effectiveness of the measure even though the Energy Commission does not require a cost-effectiveness analysis for the measure to be adopted.

 According to the Energy Commission's definitions, a measure is cost effective if the benefit-to-cost (B/C) ratio is greater than 1.0.
-The B/C ratio is calculated by dividing the cost benefits realized over 15/30 years by the total incremental costs, which includes maintenance costs for 15/30 years.
+The B/C ratio is calculated by dividing the cost benefits realized over 30 years by the total incremental costs, which includes maintenance costs for 30 years.
 The B/C ratio was calculated using 2023 PV costs and cost savings.
-HVAC savings are calculated over 15 years whereas Central HPWH savings are calculated over 30 years, except when looking at a scenario where both HVAC and Central HPWH systems are electric, cost effectiveness is calculated over 30 years.
+HVAC and CHPWH savings are both calculated over 30 years.